USAJOBS/Help/how-to/job-announcement/save.md

 ### Receive email notifications

 You can sign up to receive an email any time a saved job is scheduled to close in three calendar days.
-To receive email notifications, click on the **Notifications** icon and select the checkbox.
+To receive email notifications, click the **Notifications** icon at the top of the page and select the checkbox.

 ### View job announcement information